thombergs/cdc-workshop/README.md

 **Results:**
 * the consumer published the pact on the broker and the provider loaded it from the broker

+## Task #4.1: Manage Multiple Provider States with Pact

+1. Add an interaction to your existing consumer test that requires a new provider state.
+The provider test will now fail.
+1. Add the `@PactFilter` annotation to your existing provider test to make it work again.
+1. Note that the "Last Verified" flag on the Pact Broker is not updated when running the test with `@PactFilter`.
+1. Create a new Controller in the provider codebase that satisfies the new interaction.
+1. Create a new `@State` method in the existing provider test and remove the `@PactFilter` annotation again.
+The test should work.
+1. Extract all `@State` methods into a default method in a separate interface each
+1. Make the provider test implement all those state interfaces.
+The test should still work.

+**Results:**
+* the handling of provider states is moved into a separate interface each while the provider test verifies the whole contract each time

 ## Task #5: Implement a REST Consumer with Angular & Pact

 1. Download and install the latest NodeJS distribution at [https://nodejs.org/en/download/](https://nodejs.org/en/download/)